m-jewel/SnapSpace/README.md

   - Option to schedule presets for specific times (e.g., Study Mode on weekdays, Gaming Mode on weekends).

 <ins>c.
 Cross-Platform Compatibility</ins>
-  - Support for Windows, macOS, and potentially Linux.
+  - [to do] Support for Windows, macOS, and potentially Linux.

 <ins>d.
 User Interface</ins>
   - Preset icons for easy identification (e.g., book for Study Mode, controller for Gaming Mode).